 Being available to look over data logs remotely is also a benefit.
 Does this person have the skill to tune remotely?

 Tuning your car doesn't stop at the dyno or street, things may pop up that you notice from your own driving style that needs adjustments.
 Being available to do test drives and make adjustments will prove your money was well spent.
+Does this tuner know what you are needing based on what type of racing you do?
+No Prep, will require different tuning strategies over a prepped surface.
+Having the knowledge and experience in your particular activity is huge when choosing who to tune your vehicle.

 Communication is a large factor for many customers.
 If the tuner can't communicate what needs to be done, or if anything stands out during the tune, how will you know where your build stands?
 The more questions a tuner asks about your build, the better.
 They want to understand what you do with the car, and what you will need to properly get to your goals.
 Just because the internet or forums told you can, does not mean you should.
 Listen to the people who do this on a daily basis, and their reasoning for it.
 Valid points will be brought up here if there are issues.